-Located close to Bondi Junction
+Located in Bondi Junction

 I am Julia Meyerowitz-Katz.
-Welcome to my website which is designed to introduce you to the work that I do as a Jungian analyst and art psychotherapist and to give you some sense of what it might be like to come and see me should you wish to do so.
+Welcome to my website which is designed to introduce you to the work that I do as a Jungian training analyst and art psychotherapist and to give you some sense of what it might be like to come and see me should you wish to do so.
 If you have questions or for an appointment please contact me via the secure contact form here or phone me on 02 9389 8936

 A brief introduction

-I am an ANZSJA trained Jungian Training Analyst located in Bondi Junction, in the Eastern Suburbs of Sydney.
+I am an ANZSJA trained Jungian Analyst located in Bondi Junction, in the Eastern Suburbs of Sydney.
 I have been a psychodynamically orientated clinician for over 30 years and a clinical supervisor for over 20 years.
 During this time I have worked in a range of mental health settings and in private practice, I have published several papers and chapters in books, and I have co-edited a book on art psychotherapy with very young children and their carers.
 I have taught on Masters in Art Psychotherapy programmes at universities in the UK and in Australia and I have taught on ANZSJA’s C.G.
 Jung Institute training.

 I specialise in individual and couple psychoanalysis and psychotherapy and supervision of students, trainees and qualified, experienced clinicians.
 As a Training Analyst with ANZSJA I am qualified to supervise Candidates in training.
 In my clinical work I draw on my training and experience as an art psychotherapist by integrating art making into psychotherapy and analysis when it is appropriate.